Volkswagen Beetle (A5)

-The Volkswagen Beetle (also sold as the Volkswagen Käfer, Volkswagen Coccinelle, Volkswagen Maggiolino, Volkswagen Fusca in some countries) is a small family car manufactured and marketed by Volkswagen introduced in 2011 for the 2012 model year, as the successor to the New Beetle launched in 1997.
-It features a lower profile while retaining an overall shape recalling the original Volkswagen Type 1 Beetle.
+The Volkswagen Beetle (also sold as the Volkswagen Käfer, Volkswagen Coccinelle, Volkswagen Maggiolino, and Volkswagen Fusca in some countries) is a compact car manufactured and marketed by Volkswagen from 2011 until 2019.
+It was introduced for the 2012 model year as the successor to the Volkswagen New Beetle.
+It features a lower profile while retaining an overall shape homaging the original Volkswagen Type 1 Beetle.
 One of Volkswagen's goals with the model was to give it a more aggressive appearance while giving it some stylistic aspects reminiscent of the Type 1.
-This was an attempt to distance the new model from the New Beetle, produced from 1997 to 2011, which never approached the success of the first Beetle.
+This was an attempt to distance the new model from the New Beetle, produced from 1997 to 2011, which never approached the success of the original Beetle.